Cocktail dinner receptions are becoming very popular for Calgary weddings.

-A cocktail dinner or food bar reception is where the format for the evening is like a cocktail party with guests mingling throughout the evening while being served passed hors d’oeuvres from servers who are circulating amongst the guests as well as food bars (or stations).
+A cocktail dinner or food bar reception is where the format for the evening is like a cocktail party with guests mingling throughout the evening while being served passed hors d’oeuvres from servers who are circulating amongst the guests as well as having several food bars or food stations.
 Guests still eat a dinner portion of food throughout the evening – it is just served in different ways and usually over a longer period of time than a more traditional dinner reception.

 We often want to find out why couples have chosen this format for their reception since the answer will often make it easier for us to design the menu.